southwinds-io/artdocs/docs/installation.md

 The `artisan` user has a home under `/opt/artisan/` where the local registry files will be located.

 !!! important "permissions to run"
-    In order to run artisan enterprise you must either be logged as the `artisan` user (recommended for procudtion scenarios), or be a member of the `artisan` group.
+    In order to run artisan enterprise you must either be logged as the `artisan` user (recommended for production scenarios), or be a member of the `artisan` group.

 #### Logging in as the artisan user (production)